 We are grateful to the students at the Kellogg School of Management who suffered through typo-ridden drafts of earlier versions of the book.
-We would also like to thank our editor, Dan Tylman, and the staff at Pearson, including Liz Napolitano, senior production project manager; Anne Fahlgren, executive product marketing manager; Claudia Fernandes, program manager; and Linda Albelli, editorial assistant, for their efforts with the book.
+Specifically, we thank Christoph Roettelle and Vikas Vats for carefully reviewing several chapters and solving problems at the end of the chapters in early editions.
+We would also like to thank our editor, Chuck Synovec, and the staff at Pearson Education, including Clara Bartunek, production project manager; Anne Fahlgren, executive marketing manager; Mary Kate Murray, senior project manager; and Ashlee Bradbury, editorial assistant, for their efforts with the book.
 Finally, we would like to thank you, our readers, for reading and using this book.
-We hope it contributes to all your efforts to improve the performance of companies and supply chains throughout the world.
+We hope it contributes to all of your efforts to improve the performance of companies and supply chains throughout the world.
 We would be pleased to hear your comments and suggestions for future editions of this text.

-Sunil Chopra

-Kellogg School of Management, Northwestern University
+Sunil Chopra Kellogg School of Management Northwestern University

-Peter Meindl

-Kepos Capital
+Peter Meindl Kepos Capital

-Pearson gratefully acknowledges and thanks the following people for their work on the Global Edition:
+Pearson wish to thank and acknowledge the following people for their work on the Global Edition: